• Home

 • Homemade Alfredo Sauce — serve crispers over pasta with this sauce for a twist

-Chili's Chicken Crispers w/ Homemade Chili's Honey Mustard Dressing
+Chili’s Chicken Crispers with Honey Mustard

 Print Recipe Pin Recipe